 - 3.1 Much of the site is included in Proposals H47 of the Clackmannanshire Local Development Plan, adopted 2015 "Dollar Settlement Expansion 33.66Ha (350 units) "settlement expansion to the south and east of Dollar to provide a mix of residential, community facilities, leisure and recreation provision and employment opportunities".
 This allocation extends round the southern and eastern sides of Dollar.
-This application site boundary generally encompasses the southern portion of the LDP allocation, and also includes additional land south of the settlement boundary, and identified as Green Belt in the LDP. - 3.2 In May 2014 Dollar Community Council produced a Community Masterplan, in response to the allocation of land for expansion of the village in the Local Development Plan.
-This document sets out the Community Council's vision of how the town should grow over the next 20 years.
+This application site boundary generally encompasses the southern portion of the LDP allocation, and also includes additional land south of the settlement boundary, and identified as Green Belt in the LDP. - 3.2 In May 2014 Dollar Community Council produced a Community Masterplan, in response to the allocation of land for expansion of the village through the Local Development Plan.
+This document sets out the Community Council's vision for how the town should grow over the next 20 years.
 The document does not form part of the Local Development Plan or Supplementary Guidance.
-In addition, an Indicative Joint Infrastructure Plan has been submitted by the applicants indicating environmental and infrastructure enhancements that are anticipated to be provided by both developments in the settlement. - 3.3 Further to this, Dollar Community Development Trust (DCDT) carried out a survey in the latter part of 2021, in respect of community priorities around potential Section 75 contributions arising from the developments.
+In addition, an Indicative Joint Infrastructure Plan has been submitted by the applicants indicating environmental and infrastructure enhancements that are anticipated to be provided by both developments in the settlement.
+The Dollar South applicants also produced their own Community Infrastructure document, specific to elements they seek to deliver solely from their proposal. - 3.3 Further to this, Dollar Community Development Trust (DCDT) carried out a survey in the latter part of 2021, in respect of community priorities around potential Section 75 contributions arising from the developments.
 A summary of the results of this survey are attached as Appendix 4 to this report.
 The top three items identified were community sports and changing facilities, play park improvements and public toilet acquisition and refurbishment.